skesamsetty/matplotlib_challenge/README.md

 # matplotlib_challenge

 The purpose of this study is to compare the different Pymaceutical drugs to reduce the Cancer tumor volume.
-Nearly 250 mice were used to test 10 drug speciments.
+Nearly 250 mice were used to test 10 drug specimens.

 - For testing the drug specimens, mostly the same number of Male and Female mice were used.